 Dare to ride the biggest water slides of Waterbom – the #1 water theme park in Asia.
 Often described as an oasis in the middle of the famous Kuta stretch, Waterbom Bali offers great rides and many different attractions.

 A must do in Bali for families!

 You’ll be happy to see that animals are treated with care in Bali, whether it be in the monkey forest of Ubud (where you might also protect your belongings from monkeys).
 Or at the Elephant Safari Park where you can give a bath to an elephant yourself!

 Lastly, you should not miss a sunrise cruise in Lovina to witness the dolphins dancing in the sea.
 Whether you prefer, you’ll find here all the animal encounters experiences in Bali.

 Munduk mountainous village used to be a base for the Dutch people during the colonial era.
-Coffee, Vanilla, Cocoa and Cloves plantations are part of the landscape since then.
+Coffee, Vanilla, Cocoa, and Cloves plantations are part of the landscape since then.

-Munduk and its lush jungle is now known as a retreat for nature lovers.
+Munduk and its lush jungle are now known as a retreat for nature lovers.
 It offers a great choice of outdoor activities such as trekking, horse riding, and excursions to Bali’s hidden waterfalls.
 Charming hotels and guesthouses will make you want to stay longer!

-Bali is one of those places where you’ll take an infinite pleasure savouring your coffee cup.
+Bali is one of those places where you’ll take an infinite pleasure savoring your coffee cup.
 You’ll find some of the hippest coffee shops around Seminyak and Canggu areas (Check out Anomali coffee in Seminyak).
 Up north in the countryside, most Balinese people will introduce you to the culture of Luwak coffee.